harlanhaskins/BeatTripper/README.md

 - your code should adhere to the [New York Time's Objective-C Style Guide](https://github.com/NYTimes/objective-c-style-guide)
 - add your name and the link to your GitHub profile under the Contributor's section.

-## License(s)
+## Licenses

 BeatTripper's source code is distributed under the MIT license.

-BeatTripper uses the MPMediaItem and UIView+Positioning categories, which are distributed under the BSD and MIT licenses, respectively.
+BeatTripper uses the MPMediaItem-Properties and UIView+Positioning categories, which are distributed under the BSD and MIT licenses, respectively.